AbdullahMusleh44/WeHearYou-Internship-Classifier-1/README.md

 # WeHearYou-Internship-Classifier-1
-First version of WHY classifier
+First version of WHY classifier, with words Hello, Please, Thanks, Where and Why.